mistakia/nano-community/docs/design/challenges.md

 ### Adoption, Acceptance

-One of the key properties for money is acceptability.
+One of the key properties of money is acceptability.
 This is mostly an issue that will be faced by early adopters.
 Given Nano's ability to have a positive feedback loop that strengthens its network effects, the problem of acceptability will naturally resolve itself once the network effects exceed a tipping point.

 ## Technical